fishnal/aws-notes/database-fundamentals/1 - ddb.md

 - Highscores/Leaderboards: a username would be the primary key, and a video game title would be a sort key.
 - Ordering from online store: order ids would be primary key, line number would be sort key
 	- The "nth Line number" refers to the nth item purchased in the order

+# Secondary Indexing
+- If you want to query and match on 2 different columns, you need an index
+- When you want to use an index, you need to explicitly mention that in your request to DDB.

+**Global Secondary Index (GSI)** - query across entire table
+- Contains a selection of attributes from the base table, but has a primary key that is different from the base table's primary key.
+	- Conceptually, think of it as a "new table" with it's own primary and (optional) sort key.
+In fact, a GSI uses storage that is separate from the main table
+- _Attribute projection_
+	- When an attribute is projected, then the attribute will also be visible in the queries.
+	- If an attribute is not projected on a GSI, you will not see it in the results when you query the GSI.
+	- Only the GSI's keys must be projected.
+Projecting other attributes are optional.
+- Data is asynchronously synced from the main table to the GSI
+- GSIs are always eventually consistent (unlike the main table, which _can_ be strongly consistent)
+- Any attribute that is a key for a GSI **must** be defined when inserting/updating a record
+- Any attribute that is a key for a GSI **will** be type checked.
+Example below
+	- A record has `foo` (a string) and `bar` (a number) as attributes.
+	- The table's primary key is `foo`
+	- Without a GSI, `bar` can technically take on any type it wants (number, string, array, etc).
+	- However suppose there's a GSI whose primary key is a number called `bar`.
+Now, whenever you insert/update a record, the `bar` attribute must be present AND it must be a number.
+- Creation/Configuration
+	- Can be created at any time
+	- Each GSI has it's own throughput (separate from main table) and **must be configured**
+	- Up to 20 GSIs per table
+**Local Secondary Index (LSI)** - can only find data within a single partition key
+- Similar to a GSI, except that you cannot specify a different partition key; that will always be locked to the base table's partition key
+- You **must** specify the LSI's sort key
+- The attribute to use as the sort key cannot already be a key for the table
+	- **TODO** How does this restriction also apply to attributes that are keys for other GSIs or LSIs?
+- Supports _attribute projection_
+- Supports strong consistency
+- Any attribute that is a key for an LSI **must** be defined when inserting/updating a record
+- Any attribute that is a key for an LSI **will** be type checked.
+- Creation/Configuration
+	- Can only be created when the table is created.
+Otherwise you need to delete and re-create the table.
+	- Throughput is shared with main table
+	- Up to 5 LSIs per table

 # Throughput and Capacity Units (CU)